HOME

 Expansive Poetry Online

 Poems this month come from C.B.
-Anderson, Bruce Bennett, Susan Jarvis Bryant, Sally Cook, Michael Curtis, Robert Darling, Steven Duplij, Claudia Gary, Andrea Kibel, Gjekë Marinaj, Arthur Mortensen, Brian Palmer, Jennifer Reeser, David Rothman, Joseph S. Salemi, Jan Schreiber, Charles Southerland, and Frederick Turner.
+Anderson, Bruce Bennett, Susan Jarvis Bryant, Sally Cook, Robert Darling, Claudia Gary, Andrea Kibel, Arthur Mortensen, Brian Palmer, Jennifer Reeser, David Rothman, Joseph S. Salemi, Jan Schreiber, Charles Southerland, and Frederick Turner.
+By the way, Jennifer Reeser has a new Web site abuilding.
+See her bio for the link.

 Steven Duplij, Poephysics; Time;